TuringLang/Turing.jl/README.md

 Turing is an open source project so if you feel you have some relevant skills and are interested in contributing then please do get in touch.
 See the [Contributing](http://turing.ml/docs/contributing/) page for details on the process.
 You can contribute by opening issues on Github or implementing things yourself and making a pull request.
 We would also appreciate example models written using Turing.

-### Slack
+## Issues and Discussions

-Join [our channel](https://julialang.slack.com/messages/turing/) (`#turing`) in the Julia Slack chat for help, discussion, or general communication with the Turing team.
+Issues related to bugs and feature requests are welcome on the [issues page](https://github.com/TuringLang/Turing.jl/issues), while discussions and questions about statistical applications and theory should can place on the [Discussions page](https://github.com/TuringLang/Turing.jl/discussions) or [our channel](https://julialang.slack.com/messages/turing/) (`#turing`) in the Julia Slack chat.
 If you do not already have an invitation to Julia's Slack, you can get one by going [here](https://julialang.org/slack/).

 ## Related projects
 - The Stan language for probabilistic programming - [Stan.jl](https://github.com/StanJulia/Stan.jl)